Create an event data store for CloudTrail events with the console - AWS CloudTrail

 Create an event data store for CloudTrail events with the console

-Event data stores for CloudTrail events can log CloudTrail management and data events.
+Event data stores for CloudTrail events can include CloudTrail management events, data events, and network activity events.
 You can keep the event data in an event data store for up to 3,653 days (about 10 years) if you choose the One-year extendable retention pricing option, or up to 2,557 days (about 7 years) if you choose the Seven-year retention pricing option..

 CloudTrail Lake event data stores incur charges.
 When you create an event data store, you choose the pricing option you want to use for the event data store.
 The pricing option determines the cost for ingesting and storing events, and the default and maximum retention period for the event data store.
 For information about CloudTrail pricing and managing Lake costs, see AWS CloudTrail Pricing and Managing CloudTrail Lake costs.

-To create an event data store for CloudTrail management or data events
+To create an event data store for CloudTrail events

-Use this procedure to create an event data store that logs CloudTrail management events, data events, or both management and data events.
+Use this procedure to create an event data store that logs CloudTrail management events, data events, or network activity events.

 1. Sign in to the AWS Management Console and open the CloudTrail console at https://console.aws.amazon.com/cloudtrail/.